CamCove-Crichton/avanlifersmustsee/README.md

 - Added styling to the Top 5 Must See Places section
 - Added images to the Top 5 Must See Places section
 - Created footer structure and added content and style
+- Created new html files for the Vlogs and Sign Up pages

 <!-- Sections/Pages functions & screen shots here -->